ansariahmad/Exploring-IIT-Data-Insights-and-Patterns/README.md

-# IIT Data Analysis: Exploratory Data Analysis
+# Exploring IIT Data: Insights and Patterns

 This project is part of the course "Data Analysis with Python: Zero to Pandas" offered by [Jovian.ml](https://jovian.com/).
 The course is free of cost and available to anyone interested in learning data analysis with Python.